judering/judering.github.io/index.md

-- Currently lecturing in Composition and Instrumentation at Trinity College Dublin until December.
+- Currently lecturing in Composition and Instrumentation at Trinity College Dublin.
 - I was awarded an Arts Council bursary to write a set of new pieces for flautist Lina Andonovska and a set of pieces for Lina and Matthew Jacobson for their flute and drums duo SLAPBANG.
 - Writing new material for vocal trio Silver Kites of which I am a member.
 We hope to record an album this year.
 - Working on the completion of SAY, a mini-opera on a text by Michael Gallen.
 I hope to make this in to a screen-dance film.